Calculate Company Value Using Common Rules of Thumb (with Examples)

-Consideration: How much profit could a buyer take out of the company in the next few years?
-After how many years will the buyer’s investment have paid for itself?
-A payback period of 4-7 years seems fair to us.
+Consideration: How much profit could a buyer extract from the company in the coming years?
+After how many years would the buyer’s investment be amortized?
+An amortization after 4-7 years seems fair to us.

-Set the price so that the purchase price is paid back within 4 to 7 years.
+Set the price so that the purchase price is amortized within 4 to 7 years.

 • Suitable for companies in a stable market